LemmaEOF/BeeProductive/README.md

 Bee Productive is a mod that adds more functionality to bees in Minecraft 1.15 and beyond.
 It adds a traits system for bees, nectars to modify bee traits, and honey flavors for alternate rewards from beekeeping.
 It is currently in development.

+To participate in development, contact @B0undarybreaker on twitter, @B0undarybreaker#2106 on Discord, or join the [All Of Fabric server](https://discord.gg/6rkdm48).